 - Download the COVIDSafe App and have it active while you travel

-Except for a limited number of exemptions, it is now compulsory for all Victorians to wear a face covering when they leave home, including on public transport.
+Except for a limited number of exemptions, it is now compulsory for all Victorians to wear a face mask when they leave home, including on public transport.
+Please ensure you wear this for your entire journey.

 If you do need to travel on the network, keep your distance where you can and respect the clearance zone around our drivers.

-- Avoid busy services by travelling outside peak times (7am to 9.00am and 4.30pm to 6.30pm) and travel only as far as you need to
+- Avoid busy services by travelling outside peak times (7am to 9am and 4.30pm to 6.30pm) and travel only as far as you need to and for a permitted purpose

 - At stops and on platforms, keep your distance from others who are waiting